mikedlc/AsioOtus/Manuals and Documentation/- B3 Driver Manual Notes.md

 	- 0x08 is BRKR Output signal of the magnetic brake control.
 Set MBT1 P1.042 and MBT2 P1.043 to adjust the delay time before and after the brake control is activated and deactivated.
 		- Need to look into this.
 With servo on a bench, if I apply torque to the shaft when hitting eStop, I'm able to get an appreciable fraction of a turn before the brake engages.
 If I were to eStop with the cutter down, it would likely be able to plunge before the brake could catch it.
 		- Setting range for reengagement delay (P1.043) is -1000 to 1000 ms. I think setting it negative will engage the brake before the servo disable signal is acted on.
 Need to test this.
-	- Notes to refer to the note in P1.042
+		- I set P1.043 to -100 ms and that resolved the dropping upon power off issue

 - DI functional planning
 	- Page 8-73
 	- P2.010 - P2.013 are DI1 - DI4, the 4 digital inputs with physical pin assignments